Clean those solar panels

 Clean those solar vacuum tubes.

 In Australia I believe one is not allowed to climb on your own roof without a certificate of competency.
-That’s absurd in my book, but there is some reason behind it.
+That’s absurd in my book but there is some sound reasoning behind it.
 I know of several people who have been seriously injured and two who were killed; it is dangerous.
-The ladder must either be held by someone, or firmly secured to a rafter.
+The ladder must either be held by an assistant, or firmly secured to a rafter.

 If you are using an extension ladder, make it protrude a metre beyond the level of the roof so you have something to hold onto.
 Mindfulness is everything.